saudat28/PHP--StudentManagement/README.md

-#Student Management
+# Student Management

-The project is written in (HTML, C++, PHP)
+### The project is written in PHP, HTML, and CSS

 Student Management Features and Coding Languages:

-1. PHP
+1. Bash Linux
-  •	Login
+    * Login
-  •	User Registration
+    * User Registration
-  •	Add Student
+    * Add Student
-  •	Delete Student
+    * Delete student
-  •	Update Student
+    * Update Student

-3. HTML + CSS
+2. HTML and CSS
-  •	All interfaces
+    * All user interfaces